Fewer Hallucinations, More Verification: A Three-Stage LLM-Based Framework for ASR Error Correction: Experiment

 \subsection{Experiment Results}

-As detailed in Table \ref{aishell1}, GPT-4o achieved an average CER reduction of 0.89\% (17.4\%) on the AISHELL-1 dataset, with a maximum reduction of 1.11\% (21\%).
-As shown in Table \ref{aishell2}, GPT-4o once again demonstrated the best performance on the AISHELL-2 dataset, achieving a CER reduction of 0.62\%.
-On the test-clean dataset, GPT-4o achieved the lowest WER of 3.19\%, with an average reduction of 0.21\% (5.72\%) and a maximum WER reduction of 0.34\% (9\%).
-On the test-other dataset, the minimum WER was 8.32\%, and the maximum relative WER reduction was 1.09\% (11.4\%).
-We also conducted experiments on Librispeech using Deepspeek v2, which resulted in bad results because Deepspeek v2 is a LLM focused on Chinese.
+Table~\ref{aishell1} summarizes the results on the AISHELL-1 dataset, where GPT-4o achieved an average CER reduction of 0.89 percentage points (17.4\% relative reduction), with a maximum reduction of 1.11 percentage points (21\%).
+As shown in Table~\ref{aishell2}, GPT-4o achieved the better performance on the AISHELL-2 dataset, with a CER reduction of 0.62 percentage points.

+As shown in Table~\ref{librispeech}, on the LibriSpeech test-clean subset, GPT-4o achieved the lowest WER of 3.19\%, corresponding to an average reduction of 0.21 percentage points (5.72\% relative reduction) and a maximum reduction of 0.34 percentage points (9\%).
+On the test-other subset, a WER of 8.32\% was achieved, with a maximum relative reduction of 1.09 percentage points (11.4\%).

+Experiments with DeepSeek-V2 on LibriSpeech yielded suboptimal performance, as DeepSeek-V2 is primarily designed for Chinese and demonstrates limited capability on English datasets.